How to Get the Most out of Therapy Part 1

 We live increasingly busy lives, meaning it can be incredibly hard to switch off from the experiences, difficulties or frustrating moments that happen in a week.
 It can seem all too easy to turn up for your therapy session, and speak about things which are less important.
 This is why it is crucial to prioritise therapy by attending each week on time, not missing sessions without a very good reason and preparing for each session in advance.

-If you notice that are finding attending regularly difficult, or notice that you are often late to your sessions then ask yourself why and discuss this with your therapist.
+If you notice that you are finding attending regularly difficult, or notice that you are often late to your sessions then ask yourself why and discuss this with your therapist.
 As stated previously, the relationship between you and your therapist is key to therapeutic change, so your reasons for not attending are an important part of the process.

-Of course life can get in the way of therapy and there some things which can stop you attending, and there will always be unforeseen circumstances, but if you seek to make lasting changes, then making therapy an important part of your week and attending each week will really help you to not only make the most out of the time you are in a session but also how you use your time between each meeting.
+Of course life can get in the way of therapy and there are some things which can stop you attending, and there will always be unforeseen circumstances, but if you seek to make lasting changes, then making therapy an important part of your week and attending each week will really help you to not only make the most out of the time you are in a session but also how you use your time between each meeting.

 Time between sessions